Global Warming, Please Hurry Up

 “Off to the shop, are ya?”
 Albert inquired.

-Inside the store, Johnny browsed the shelves of newspapers, pondering over which one to buy. “£2.50 for the Independent,” he muttered to himself.
-“I might as well read it online.”
-He grabbed a bottle of washing up liquid before heading to the counter where Albert patiently waited.
+Inside the store, Johnny browsed the shelves of newspapers, pondering which one to buy. £2.50 for The Independent? he muttered to himself.
+Might as well read it online.
+He grabbed a bottle of washing-up liquid before heading to the counter, where Albert was patiently waiting.

-As they walked back to their estate, a sudden blast of wind and rain distorted their cold-looking faces.
+After paying, Johnny stepped outside, rejoining Albert as they walked back to their estate.
+A sudden blast of wind and rain distorted their cold-looking faces.

-“I’m not looking forward to winter,” Johnny admitted.
+Johnny chuckled.
+“I’m not looking forward to winter.”

 “It’s the snow and the ice I can’t take,” Albert agreed.